tomblomfield-zz/policy/README.md

 end
 ```

-Your Policy object will have the controller context available within its perform method
+Your Policy object will have the controller context available within its
+`perform` method - ie you can access methods like `current_member`

 ### Advanced Options